 The first thing you notice about Steve Ellis is his enthusiasm for all things Victorian and log homes.
 “The thing that many people don’t realize is that Victorian-era design was at its peak in 1840-1860, just when the high-end log cabins were being constructed and furnished out west,” Ellis explained.
 “If you take a look at the television show, Bonanza, the rooms in the Ponderosa Lodge all were furnished with classic Victorian pieces.”

-Ellis developed his love and expertise of Victorian antiques through his work as an auctioneer in Connecticut.
+Ellis developed his love and expertise of Victorian antiques through his work at an auction house in Connecticut.
 Over the years, he collected many unique pieces, and furnished his West Hartford, Conn., home with the black walnut furniture and brass light fixtures that were common during that era.

 But his dream was to build a log home on land he purchased more than 40 years ago in Pittsburg, N.H., on the banks of First Connecticut Lake, not far from the Canadian border.
 He had a smaller home and a large barn on the land, but his goal was a log home large enough to showcase his antique collections.